Medication to prevent joint damage

 Rheumatoid arthritis can lead to permanent damage in the affected joints.
 "Disease-modifying" medications can slow down or stop the progression of the disease.
 They also relieve the pain and swelling.

-There are two main groups of disease-modifying drugs: conventional DMARDS and biologic DMARDs (biologics).
+There are three main groups of disease-modifying drugs:

 What are conventional disease-modifying drugs?

-When disease-modifying treatment is started, conventional DMARDs are used at first.
+When disease-modifying treatment is started, doctors recommend using conventional DMARDs first.
 These include:

 • Methotrexate (MTX)